klusai/tinyfabulist-tf3/README.md

 - `--device`: Device to use (auto-detects optimal device if not specified)
 - `--output-dir`: Directory to save results
 - `--evaluators`: Specific evaluators to run (for comprehensive mode)

+### Standardized Evaluation Parameters
+- `--max-prompt-tokens`: Maximum tokens in prompt (default: 256)
+- `--max-new-tokens`: Maximum new tokens to generate (default: 256)
+- `--prompt-split-ratio`: Ratio of text to use as prompt vs reference (default: 0.6)
+- `--truncation-strategy`: How to truncate long prompts (left/right/middle, default: right)
+- `--num-runs`: Number of evaluation runs for statistical analysis (default: 1)
+- `--confidence-level`: Confidence level for statistical analysis (default: 0.95)
+- `--length-normalize`: Include length-normalized metrics

 ### Logging Options
 - `--log-level`: Set logging level (DEBUG, INFO, WARNING, ERROR)